cdj5492/cpr-phantom-code/README.md

 cd into the `forward_to_plotjuggler` directory and run `cargo run --release`

 Open PlotJuggler, then navigate to streaming on the left.
 Select `UDP Server` from the dropdown, then click start.
 Change the Message Protocol to JSON, then click the checkmark labelled `use field as timestamp if available to enable it` and enter `t` into the message box.

-# CPRP-GUI

-## TODO: Documentation cannot be written currently as it is in a state of flux